ltworf/international_code_of_conduct/CODE_OF_CONDUCT.md

 It can happen to unintentionally offend someone.
 Do not reiterate the offensive behaviour, provided that the request is reasonable.

 People who are easily offended by things not intended to be offensive must try to become more tolerant towards other people, other cultures and their ways of expressing themselves.

+For example, a person might consider offensive the sight of a woman with or without a headscarf.
+This person needs to try to become more tolerant to other people's culture.

 It is not allowed to be offended on behalf of others.
 Please do not presume to know what others are thinking.